PopuriAO29/Greentea/User-Guide/Frequently-Asked-Questions.md

 The oldest hardware with possibility to run is 2008 (64-bit CPUs only), but this is not guaranteed and probably requires a patch.

-### Sometimes Greentea definitely looks familiar...is this intentional?
+### Sometimes Greentea definitely looks familiar... is this intentional?

-We investigate design decisions of macOS, iOS, Linux and Android.
+We investigate design decisions of macOS, iOS, Android and variety of other popular open source projects.

-Note, that the *only* desktop things we try to keep are a flat look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).
+Note, that the *only* things we try to keep are a desktop-oriented look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).
-And drawing rectangles seems to give better performance than rounded corners.